Seven Bankers: History

 It is generally considered that the group was created in March 1996 when the political consultant Sergey Kurginyan invited a group of thirteen Russian oligarchs to sign the so-called "Letter of Thirteen" (headlined as "Come Out of the Dead End!") in an attempt to cancel the 1996 Russian presidential election.
 The manifest was published in Nezavisimaya Gazeta and suggested that two major candidates—Boris Yeltsin and the Communist leader Gennady Zyuganov—should strike a "political compromise" in order to prevent "the economical collapse".
 It contained eight tips that described the position of business elites.
 The letter was called "a provocation" by the Communists and thus ignored.

-After the plan failed, half of those oligarchs formed what became known as the Seven Bankers—a group of seven business moguls, ironically named after the 17th-century Seven Boyars, who owned the majority of Russian media resources and who decided to promote Boris Yeltsin every way possible.
+After the plan failed, half of those oligarchs formed what became known as the Seven Bankers—a group of business moguls, later ironically named after the 17th-century Seven Boyars, who owned the majority of Russian media resources and who decided to promote Boris Yeltsin every way possible.
 Since Yeltsin was highly unpopular by that time, with only 3–8% support, a complex technology of crowd manipulation was developed by Gleb Pavlovsky and Marat Gelman's think tank Foundation for Effective Politics, with the involvement of American specialists (the latter fact was used as a basis for the comedy film Spinning Boris released in 2003).

 Known as an extremely "dirty" election campaign both inside and outside of Russia, it was discussed in detail in Gleb Pavlovsky's report President in 1996: Scenarios and Technologies of the Victory published shortly after.
 As Nezavisimaya Gazeta summarized it, "the formula of victory: attracting the expert resources + dominating in the information field + blocking the competitor's moves + dominating in mass media + dominating in elites".
 The main analyst of the NTV TV channel Vsevolod Vilchek also admitted that they actively applied technologies of mass manipulation.
 Both the third president of Russia, Dmitry Medvedev, and the former president of the Soviet Union, Mikhail Gorbachev, have since claimed that Yeltsin's victory was hoaxed.